 Cong Shen is originally from China.
 He graduated from UNBSJ Business Administration program in 2015 with a major in Accounting, and joined the Newcomers Centre team in 2016.
 Cong is very happy to be helping the newcomers to Saint John.
 Having a similar background and experience, he can understand the Centre's clients better and thus provide better service to them.
 Cong is the first point of contact for many newcomers who visit the Saint John Newcomers Centre for the first time.
 He is responsible for making sure the office is organised and runs smoothly.
 Cong provides general front line, administrative, technical and clerical support.
 He maintains an efficient financial accounting system, including payroll, budgeting, account payables and account receivables.
 He does the bookkeeping and manages many other administrative tasks on-site as well as off-site.

-Emily was born in Saint John but recently moved home from Halifax where she completed her bachelor of Public Relations at Mount Saint Vincent University.
-Over the year’s she has focused her communications efforts in the not-for-profit and small business sectors.
-She is an active volunteer and donates her knowledge and experience to community organizations and start-ups.
+Emily was born in Saint John but moved home from Halifax where she completed her bachelor of Public Relations at Mount Saint Vincent University in 2015.
+She focuses her communications efforts in the not-for-profit and small business sectors where she has the opportunity to create and implemente collaborative solutions for marketing and public relations initiatives.

 Emily participated in the Rotary Exchange program where she lived in Lille, France.
-Additionally, she helped to host and introduce many exchange students from all corners of the world to the area over the years.
-Emily is very happy to offer her perspective as a local to newcomers to the area and is thrilled to be apart of the Saint John Newcomers Resource Centre.
+Additionally, she helped to host and introduce many exchange students from all corners of the world to the area.
+Emily is very happy to share her perspective and skill set with newcomers and is thrilled to work with the team at the Saint John Newcomers Centre.